-Often, the easiest way to do this is to filter your pages or posts by ID.
+One of the easiest ways to do this is to filter your pages or posts by their unique ID.

-Your WordPress Page Or Post ID is a unique identifier assigned automatically to every page or post created on your site.
+Your WordPress Post Or Page ID is a unique number assigned to every page or post you create.

-Knowing how to find the post or page ID is really useful if for example, you want to prevent pages from displaying in your sitemap, or if you want only selected pages to show in your sidebar.
+Knowing your page or post ID is really useful if for example, you want to prevent pages from displaying in your sitemap, or if you want only certain pages to display in your WordPress sidebar.

-In this step-by-step tutorial, you will learn how to find page and post IDs in WordPress.
+In this tutorial, you are going to learn how to find your WordPress post or page ID.

-How To Find The Unique ID Of A WordPress Post Or Page: Tutorial
+How To Locate The Post Or Page ID In A WordPress Website: Step-By-Step Tutorial

-Locate the page or post that you would like to know the ID of and hover your mouse over its title …
+Locate the page or post that you would like to know the ID of and hover your mouse over the title …

 Record the ID of the post or page.

-Here are some practical ways to use page and post IDs:
+Here are some practical applications for post and page IDs:

-Exclude Pages And Posts From Showing In A Site Map
+Preventing Posts And Pages From Showing In Your Site Map

-Let’s say we would like to prevent a page whose unique ID is “26” from displaying to visitors on a site map.
+Let’s say we would like to exclude a page whose unique ID is “26” from displaying to visitors on a site map.

-Most site map plugins have fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …
+Most site map plugins include fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …

-(Prevent posts or pages from appearing in your site map)
+(Prevent posts and pages from displaying in a site map)

-Preventing Posts And Pages From Displaying In Your Sidebar
+Preventing Posts And Pages From Showing In Your WordPress Sidebar

-Another great use for page IDs is to prevent them from displaying in the sidebar section of your website or blog.
+Another practical use for unique page IDs is to exclude them from displaying in the Pages Widget.

-Just enter all of the WordPress Page IDs for the pages you want to exclude separated by a comma into the Exclude field of the Pages widget, then click the Save button …
+Just enter all of the Page IDs for the pages you want to exclude separated by commas into the Exclude field of the Pages widget, then click the Save button …

-(Preventing pages and posts from appearing in the sidebar)
+(Exclude posts or pages from appearing in your sidebar)

-Prevent Pages And Posts From Appearing In An XML Sitemap
+Excluding Pages And Posts From Showing In An XML Sitemap

-You can also use post and page IDs to exclude posts or pages from your XML sitemap …
+You can also use page and post IDs to exclude posts or pages from your XML sitemap …

-If you want to regularly access the IDs of your pages or posts, then here are a few FREE WordPress plugins you may find useful:
+If you want to regularly access the IDs of all your pages or posts, then here are some WordPress plugins you may find useful:

-This plugin reveals the IDs for pages, posts, links, categories, users, media, comments, link categories, custom taxonomies, custom post types and tags.
-It also adds a sortable column header to your Posts and Pages tables …
+This free plugin reveals IDs for posts, pages, categories, links, users, media, comments, link categories, custom taxonomies, custom post types and tags.
+It also adds a sortable column header to your Pages and Posts tables …

 (Posts Screen – ID Column)

-To access the plugin settings go to Settings > Reveal IDs …
+You can access the plugin settings area by going to Settings > Reveal IDs …

 To download this plugin, go here:

-99 Robots Show IDs is another useful WordPress plugin that displays your pages, posts, links, media, users, categories and tags in the Pages and Posts admin tables.
-It’s also a very lightweight plugin that supports custom post types and taxonomies.
+99 Robots Show IDs is a free WordPress plugin that displays your posts, pages, media, links, users, categories and tags in the Pages and Posts admin tables.
+It’s also a super lightweight plugin that supports custom post types and taxonomies.